GSA/digitalgov.gov/content/post/2016-06-30-twitters-evolution-and-what-it-means-for-your-government-account.md

 date: 2016-06-30 11:00:08 -0400
-title: 'Twitter’sEvolution and What It Means for Your Government Account'
+title: 'Twitter’s Evolution and What It Means for Your Government Account'
 summary: 'Twitter has come a long way. &nbsp;In ten years of evolution, we&rsquo;ve seen Twitter go from a simple text messaging service to a versatile platform, which in the words of Twitter, provides a &ldquo;rich canvas for creative expression featuring photos, videos, hashtags, Vines, and more.&rdquo; Now Twitter is offering additional enhancements to their service to'
 authors: [leah-stewart, ray-drake]
 categories: